wo-language/wo/justifications.md

 primes.insert[7]               // insert / add
 primes.delete[3]               // delete / remove
 ```

-I had to name it `hashset` because `set` covers up too many existing methods, but now I have to do file dependent token reading.

 I prefer `add` and `remove`, but the naming (from `map`) uses `insert`, so I don't want it to get too inconsistent and therefore unpredictable.
 It's not an impossible consideration, however, but I'd prefer renaming the `map` methods too in that case.